giorgi877/giorgi877/README.md

 - 👋 Hi, I’m @giorgi877
 - 👀 I’m interested in Electronics, Hardware engineering.
-- 🌱 I’m currently learning ...
-More electronics, more coding experience...
+- 🌱 I’m currently freelancer, CTO and co-founder at lomsa.
 - 💞️ I’m looking to collaborate on ...
 Very interesting projects based on IoT.
 - 📫 How to reach me ...
 Mail me(giorgiKurtanize@gmail.com)